 2009 North American health club revenues now totals $19.5 billion annually, and over 50 million of us are card-carrying gym members at over 30,000 facilities.
 Yet a Statistics Canada report this year tells us that barely 27% of Canadian adults describe themselves as “active”, which would mean one hour of walking a day.

 2010 Pfizer, the world’s biggest drug company, spends a whopping $272 million this year on Direct-To-Consumer (“Ask Your Doctor”) advertising for its cholesterol drug, Lipitor, thus making Lipitor the #1 most-advertised prescription drug in the world.
 The drug is due to lose its patent protection any minute now, thus opening up the consumer market to low-cost generic alternatives.
 Good news for patients.
 Very bad news for Pfizer.

 2011 A longterm study from the Ottawa Heart Institute is reported at the 64th Annual Canadian Cardiovascular Congress in Vancouver showing that heart transplant survival rates in Canada average 86% after one year, and 75% after five years.

-2012 This site, Heart Sisters, has attracted over one million readers from 190 countries worldwide!
+2012 This site, Heart Sisters, has attracted over 1 million readers from 190 countries worldwide.

 * Pope JH, Aufderheide TP, Ruthazer R, et al. Missed diagnoses of acute cardiac ischemia in the emergency department.
 N Engl J Med.
 2000;342:1163-1170.